christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-7-section-5-virtue-and-fulfillment.md

 ## the virtue of ambition

+Ambition is the desire to achieve something.
+It does not have to be simply the material achievement of wealth or power which is so degraded by vacuous and unoriginal moralizers throughout history, although often its most socially useful and heroic manifestations are indeed just that; ambition is only this: the desire to achieve something of the values of the self, and the willingness to do anything to realize that achievement consistent with those values.
+It is, in effect, the bravery to seek out and follow the guidance of value wherever it may lead, with no fear and no reservation.

+Ambition is bravery and consistency in values and action.

+Ambition is what truly drives humans to create, to innovate, to move beyond the circumscribed borders of whatever state they were in.
+If their values were wrong, it can wreak havoc, and if their values were, to the degree that they followed them, aligned with reality, they greatly enrich the wealth of the human race and the society around them - not to mention the history books.

+Ambition is an outgrowth of self-esteem and productivity, often combined with the cooperative meta-virtue.

 ## the virtue of productivity

+An unproductive human is a human who is useless to himself and others: strictly a parasite; like parasites, an unproductive human requires a host - invariably, another human host.
+Just from this observation one can conclude that it cannot be part of the *essence* or any of the *faculties* common to all humans to exercise such parasitic nature, for if that were so, there would be no one to leech off of in the first place.
+Hence we must resort to its opposite: it must be in the essence or one of the faculties of human beings to be productive.

+This is not inconsistent with what we see, either, and what we have derived through the meta-virtue of creativity.
+A human who is temporarily or even permanently totally unproductive will find that third component of their essence, the meta-virtue of creativity and production, unfulfilled.
+They would have to turn to the other two: rationality, or sociability.
+However, the first cannot truly be exercised without the result being the creation of some new
+thing: science, philosophy, fiction.
+The second, as well, is best exhibited through productive cooperation: simple socializing, as we see with those who do not work at all, but interact with their families constantly, is not enough: cooperation in the rational manner designated for the human essence, not cooperation or socialization in the manner of the animal desires, requires rational communication, common goals, mutual benefit.

 ## the virtue of benevolence

+Like every other social mammal of its type, the human being has empathy and compassion.
+These are natural and usually very strong feelings of fellowship for those around, which must to some degree be satisfied thanks to the animal essence and desires which underlie the human psyche.

+Furthermore this desire for charity can be harnessed by the rational and cooperatively social faculties or meta-virtues to promote good feelings that harmonize and increase cooperation, or to induce reciprocity, or to shore up good feelings in case of future emergency.

 ## The interdependence of the virtues and meta-virtues